speechbrain/speechbrain/recipes/BinauralWSJ0Mix/separation/README.md

                 --data_folder yourpath/binaural-wsj0mix/2speakers
                 --wsj_root yourpath/to/wsj/
 ```
+The data_folder will be automatically created from the wsj_root one.
 Note that during training we print the negative SNR instead of SI-SNR because the scale-invariance property of SI-SNR makes it insensitive to power rescaling of the estimated signal, which may fail in preserving the ILD between the outputs.